jmuddappa/art-gan-erator/README.md

     flask run -h 0.0.0.0

-Then navigate to the IP address http://0.0.0.0:5000/input or if using an AWS server go to http://your-public-ip:5000/input in a browser.
+Then navigate to the IP address http://0.0.0.0:5000/input or if using an AWS server (see running on AWS tips below) go to http://your-public-ip:5000/input in a browser.

 ### To run the style transfer: